citp/privacy-policy-historical/t/te/ten/tentonhammer.com.md

 Please be aware that your user nickname and rating are visible to all members.
 Credit and debit card numbers are NOT visible to members and are also NOT visible to Ten Ton Hammer personnel.
 All other Personal Information is available to our administrators and to other authorized persons.

-World Chess Network will not disclose your Personal Information to other members except as described in this Privacy Policy, unless we are compelled by law to do so.
+Master Games International, Inc. will not disclose your Personal Information to other members except as described in this Privacy Policy, unless we are compelled by law to do so.
 Should you disclose your Personal Information to another member, that member might disclose it to others with or without your permission.
 We do not assume any responsibility or liability should you voluntarily disclose your Personal Information to others.

 You agree that we may sell, assign, license, or otherwise transfer to a third party your Personal Information in connection with a sale, assignment, joint venture or other transfer or disposition of a portion or all of the assets or shares of Master Games International, Inc. or its affiliates.

 In our sole discretion, we still reserve the right to make exceptions whenever we believe that an emergency, illegal activity or other reasonable basis exists for notifying or providing your Personal Information to the appropriate authorities.

+In order to combat spam and maintain the quality of the content on the Site, we may use textual analysis and other technologies when you submit comments or other information.
+For more information, [read the Mollom Privacy Policy](http://mollom.com/web-service-privacy-policy).

 **Communication**